-- Step 1 Log in as the root user, as described in Starting the MWTM Client, page 4-2, or as a superuser, as described in Specifying a Super User (Server Only), page 2-18. - Step 2 Enter: - # cd /opt/CSCOsgm/bin - # ./mwtm secondaryserver hostname naming-port where:
+Step 1 Log in as the root user, as described in Starting the MWTM Client, page 3-3, or as a superuser, as described in Specifying a Super User (Server Only), page 2-19.

+Step 2 Enter:

+- # cd /opt/CSCOsgm/bin - # ./mwtm secondaryserver hostname naming-port webport where:

 - hostname is the optional name of the host on which the backup MWTM server is installed. - naming-port is the optional MWTM Naming Server port number for the backup MWTM server.
-The default port number is 44742.
+The default port number is 44742. - webport is the optional MWTM web port number for the backup MWTM server.
+The default port number is 1774.

-Note

-If you use the mwtm secondaryserver command to configure a backup MWTM server, but the primary MWTM server fails before you launch the MWTM client, then the MWTM client has no knowledge of the backup server.
+Note If you use the mwtm secondaryserver command to configure a backup MWTM server, but the primary MWTM server fails before you launch the MWTM client, then the MWTM client has no knowledge of the backup server.

-- Step 3 (Optional) To list the backup MWTM server that has been configured for this primary MWTM server, enter:

-- # cd /opt/CSCOsgm/bin

-- # ./mwtm secondaryserver list
+- Step 3 (Optional) To list the backup MWTM server that has been configured for this primary MWTM server, enter: - # cd /opt/CSCOsgm/bin - i./mwtm secondaryserver list - Step 4 (Optional) To configure whether or not a prompt appears on the client in the event of server failover, see mwtm clientfailoverprompt, page B-19.